-E. Uniform Enforcement Act (NJS 45:1-- 21.b.and o)
+E. New Jersey Uniform Enforcement Act (N.J.
+Stat.
+45:1.1 et seq.)

-This statute provides that a licensure board within the N.J.
-Division of Consumer Affairs "may refuse to admit a person to an examination or may refuse to issue or may suspend or revoke any certificate, registration or license issued by the board" who as engaged in "dishonesty, fraud, deception, misrepresentation, false promise or false pretense:, or has "[a]advertised fraudulently in any manner."
+The New Jersey Uniform Enforcement Act (the "UEA") provides that a licensure board within the N.J.
+Division of Consumer Affairs "may refuse to admit a person to an examination or may refuse to issue or may suspend or revoke any certificate, registration or license issued by the board" who has engaged in "dishonesty, fraud, deception, misrepresentation, false promise or false pretense" or has "[a]advertised fraudulently in any manner."